wandb/docs/docs/reference-guide/artifacts/track-external-files.md

 For an example of tracking reference files in GCP, see the [Guide to Tracking Artifacts by Reference](https://wandb.ai/stacey/artifacts/reports/Tracking-Artifacts-by-Reference--Vmlldzo1NDMwOTE).

-The following describes how to construct reference artifacts and how to best incorporate them into your workflows.&#x20;
+The following describes how to construct reference artifacts and how to best incorporate them into your workflows.

 ### Amazon S3 / GCS References